bacalhau-project/bacalhau/docs/running-node/networking.md

   --port 1235
 ```

-To ensure that the node can communicate with other nodes on the network, make sure the swarm port is open and accesible by other nodes.
+To ensure that the node can communicate with other nodes on the network, make sure the swarm port is open and accessible by other nodes.

 ## REST api port